nuno-agostinho/psichomics/README.md

 # psichomics [![Build Status][8]][9] [![AppVeyor Build Status][10]][11] [![codecov][12]][13]

+> **Original article:**
+>
+> Nuno Saraiva-Agostinho and Nuno L. Barbosa-Morais.
+2018.
+[*psichomics: graphical application for alternative splicing quantification and analysis*][15]. bioRxiv.

 Interactive R package with an intuitive Shiny-based graphical interface for alternative splicing quantification and integrative analyses of alternative splicing and gene expression from large transcriptomic datasets, including those from [The Cancer Genome Atlas (TCGA)][1] and [Genotype-Tissue Expression (GTEx) project][13], as well as user-owned data.

-The tool interactively performs survival, dimensionality reduction and median- and variance-based differential splicing and gene expression analyses that benefit from the incorporation of clinical and molecular sample-associated features (such as tumour stage or survival).
+*psichomics* interactively performs survival, dimensionality reduction and median- and variance-based differential splicing and gene expression analyses that benefit from the incorporation of clinical and molecular sample-associated features (such as tumour stage or survival).
 Interactive visual access to genomic mapping and functional annotation of selected alternative splicing events is also included.

 ![Screen shot](screenshot.png)